bhuiyanmobasshir94/django_polls/README.md

 # django_polls
 A full development of django polls application.
 You can work on top of this.
+You can either use polls as package from --> django-polls.